 Cutty Sark Research

 In 2012 I was commissioned by HSBC, corporate sponsors of the Cutty Sark, to trace living descendants of the crew and other significant people connected to the ship.
 My research eventually identified over 600 living descendants, 170 of whom were brought together at a reception on board Cutty Sark on 24 May 2012.
 Each descendant was presented with a booklet containing my biographies of their ancestors.

 Research for Clydebuilt: The Ships That Made The Commonwealth

 In 2013 I worked with BBC Scotland for three months doing genealogy research for a documentary on the Cutty Sark.
 I was then asked to take part in the programme to present some of my findings.
-The programme will be the first in the series Clydebuilt: The Ships That Made The Commonwealth and will be broadcast on BBC 2 Scotland in April 2014 and on BBC 4 nationwide later in the year.
+The programme was the first in the series Clydebuilt: The Ships That Made The Commonwealth, broadcast on BBC Two Scotland in April 2014 and currently being shown nationwide on BBC Four.

 Sodbury Genealogy One Place Study:

 I run a registered One Place Study - Sodbury Genealogy - devoted to genealogy and family history in Chipping Sodbury and the surrounding parishes in South Gloucestershire.
 The website includes a blog on local history topics.

 I give talks to local clubs and societies on a wide variety of topics related to family history and house history.
 My fees are donated to Macmillan Cancer Support, for whom I am also act as a Macmillan Cancer Voice, giving media interviews on various aspects of cancer and survivorship.